This years Artweeks Exhibition is a collection of the types of paintings and drawings I like to create.

-I added to my series of ponds and tunnel woods - inspired by the colour of birds - paintings.
+I added to my series of ponds and tunnel woods.
+The latter inspired sometimes by the colour of birds, and sometimes by the seasons.
 The tunnel woods now signify light at the end of the tunnel.
-Walking was another pastime of lockdown, and sighting a hare on one walk inspired me to pick up the charcoal.
-I also tried to capture some of the other wonderful, natural sights in the landscape, such as the opium poppies which grew in abundance in South Oxfordshire during the spring/summer months, and light through the trees in the beech woods.
+Walking was another pastime of lockdown, and so I have captured some of the wonderful, natural sights in the landscape, such as the opium poppies which grew in abundance in South Oxfordshire during the spring/summer months, and light through the trees in the beech woods.

 This years body of work includes original paintings, drawings, prints and greetings cards.
 All can be purchased directly from me and there is more to see at my website www.jolillywhiteart.co.uk.

 From 15-23rd May, I will be showing the work in Watlington this year, at:

 2 Watcombe Road